860844175/LLM-SPL/README.md

 ## Commit Graph Construction(`graph_construction/`)
 * Matching commit-commit relationships using information from the dataset and download GitHub repositories.
-* Construct a commit-commit relationship graph based on the matched relationships
+* Construct a commit-commit relationship graph based on the matched relationships.
-* Leverage metadata and extracted textual information from GitHub to build the graph
+* Leverage metadata and extracted textual information from GitHub to build the graph.

 ## LLM Integration(`acquire_LLM_feedback/`)